Chromatic Numbers of Exact Distance Graphs: A lower bound on the chromatic number of exact distance-3 graphs of planar graphs

 Since the graph $G_4$ in Figure~\ref{five} is outerplanar, it does not have~$K_4$ as a minor.
 Also, the graph~$G_5$ we constructed above is planar, so does not have~$K_5$ as a minor.
 We can iterate the construction to obtain graphs~$G_t$ that are $K_t$-minor free, for $t\ge4$, and for which $\chi(\edp{G_t}{3})\ge2(t-2)+1$.
 To obtain $G_{t+1}$ from~$G_t$, we take two copies of~$G_t$, one copy of the graph~$H$ from above, and add paths of length 2 between all vertices in the first copy of~$G_t$ and~$w_1'$, and between all vertices in the second copy of~$G_t$ and~$w_2'$.
 It is straightforward to check that if~$G_t$ is $K_t$-minor free, then $G_{t+1}$ is $K_{t+1}$-minor free, and that $\edp{G_{t+1}}{3}$ needs at least 2 more colours than $\edp{G_t}{3}$ does.

-The property that for $t\ge5$ there exists graphs~$G$ that are $K_t$-minor free and satisfy $\chi(\edp{G}{3})\ge2(t-2)+1$ does not extend to $t=3$.
+The property that for $t\ge5$ there exists a graph~$G$ that is $K_t$-minor free and satisfies $\chi(\edp{G}{3})\ge2(t-2)+1$ does not extend to $t=3$.
 To see this, note that the only graphs that are $K_3$-minor free are acyclic graphs (i.e.\ forests), which implies they are bipartite.
 And for bipartite graphs~$G$ we have that $\edp{G}{3}$ is bipartite as well (in fact, even the exact $p$-power graph $\epp{G}{p}$ is bipartite for every odd~$p$), hence $\chi(\edp{G}{3})\le2$.

 Notice that one can construct the graph $G_4$ of Figure~\ref{five} (and the graphs $G_t$ for $t\ge4$) by using operations similar to those of used in the Haj\'os construction~\cite{H61}.
 Consider the graph~$S$ induced on $G_4$ by $(N(w^1)\setminus w^2)\cup\{w_1,x_1^1,x_2^2,\ldots,x_5^1\}$.
 The main connected component of the graph $\edp{S}{3}$ consists of a cycle and two apex vertices, $z$ and $y_1$, that are adjacent to all the vertices in the cycle.
 One can obtain $G_4$ by taking two copies of $S$, identifying the two vertices that correspond to $z$, and adding an edge between the two vertices that correspond to $w_1$.
 In the exact distance-3 graph, we see that one of the apex vertices has been identified, while those that correspond to $y_1$ have been joined by an edge.
 However, the operation of deletion, used in the Haj\'{o}s construction, is not used in our construction.
 This is mainly because we want to obtain a graph with chromatic number strictly larger than that of the parts it is formed of.